CONTENT_BASE=https://api.<environment>.arcpublishing.com# FUSION_RELEASE=latest# ARC_ACCESS_TOKEN=<token from developer center>CONTENT_BASE

 Once you have credentials to access your Arc XP organization, you can configure your local development environment to connect to your live websites.
 This guide walks you through the required configurations.

-variable is the base URL PageBuilder Engine uses to make API requests to Arc XP applications and services.
-The following are examples of different values for CONTENT_BASE
+The CONTENT_BASE variable is the base URL PageBuilder Engine uses to make API requests to Arc XP applications and services.
+The following are examples of different values for CONTENT_BASE:

 FUSION_RELEASE